Vaier

 One server.
 WireGuard out to your peers.
 HTTPS in from the world.

-Every published service resolves via DNS to the single Vaier server, terminates TLS at Traefik, optionally passes Authelia, and is proxied over WireGuard to the container running on a peer.
+Every published service resolves via DNS to the single Vaier server, terminates TLS at Traefik, optionally passes social-login authorization (Google or GitHub via oauth2-proxy, then Vaier's own access check), and is proxied over WireGuard to the container running on a peer.
 The peers never need a public IP.

 // quick start